pdinius/bgg-api-to-json/README.md

 Each one returns a promise that resolves to a JSON with the returned data.
 The `bggApiToJson` object also contains pascal-cased types for these response JSON as well as the request options JSON that each method takes as a parameter, named `[BggThingName]Response` and `[BggThingName]Options` respectively.

-(e.g., if you wanted the type definition for the response from the user method, you would import `ResponseUser`.)
+(e.g., if you wanted the type definition for the response from the user method, you would import `UserResponse`.)

 For more information on the structure and type definitions of each method's parameters and returns, see the wiki. (coming soon)